Zailer43/FZMM-Mod/README.md

 ## Features

 ### Head generator
-Modify heads in seconds and get the skin instantly, with the "textures" option you can add accessories, glasses, hats, masks, beards, etc. and with the "models" option you can turn your skin into a plushie/mini version, put a pixel art of your skin on a book cover, decapitated and add accessories with the color of your choice.
+Easily customize your character's head in seconds and instantly apply the new skin.
+The head generator allows you to add accessories like glasses, hats, masks, beards, and more.
+You can also transform your skin into a plushie or mini version, or create a pixel art representation of your skin for a book cover.

-Currently, the default resource pack comes with:
+The default resource pack currently includes:

-- 219 texture heads
+- 222 texture heads
-- 21 model heads
+- 42 model heads

+For instructions on how to add your own custom heads to the head generator, please refer to the [Head Generator Wiki](docs/en/wiki/head_generator/README.md)

 <details>